elan-ev/studip-opencast-plugin/INSTALL.md

 6. Add role `STUDIP` in Opencast

-In the Opencast Admin UI, go to Organisation -> Groups and add a group named `STUDIP`
+In the Opencast Admin UI, go to Organisation -> Groups and add a group named `STUDIP`.

+> :warning: **If you do not add this group, media uploads WILL fail!**

 ----